 Municipal waste management software is the simplest way to streamline collection services, by channelling all workflows through an online system.
 These can easily be updated, modified, and shared with team members, including collection crews.
 Every person involved can access accurate information online, instantly.

-In addition, Whitespace offers a number of built-in tools that make it easier to manage peak waste periods, like Bonfire Night.
+In addition, Whitespace offers a number of built-in tools that make it easier to manage peak waste periods, like New Year Bonfire Night.
 Ad-hoc round sheets can be created in an instant; office staff can communicate with collection crews in real-time; and if residents log any complaints or missed collections, data is integrated straight into the system.

 Manage municipal waste better with Whitespace: book your free demo now.